ibm-cloud-docs/citrix-netscaler-vpx/ipsec-vraconfig.md

 # Configuring the Virtual Router Appliance
 {: #configuring-vra}

-Now that your Citrix VPX is configured, you need to configure the IBM Virtual Router Appliance (VRA).
+Now that your {{site.data.keyword.vpx_full}} is configured, you need to configure the IBM Virtual Router Appliance (VRA).
+{: shortdesc}

 To do this, use the following syntax:

   ```

   $ set security vpn ipsec esp-group ESP lifetime '86400'
   $ set security vpn ipsec esp-group ESP mode 'tunnel'
   $ set security vpn ipsec esp-group ESP pfs 'disable'